svenvc/zinc/zinc-http-components-paper.md

 This one is easier to understand and debug.
 ZnMultiThreadedServer spawns a new process on each incoming request, possibly handling multiple request/response cycles on the same connection.
-ZnManagedMultiThreadedServers keeps explicit track of which connection are alive so that they can be stopped when the server stops instead of letting them die out.
+ZnManagedMultiThreadedServers keeps explicit track of which connections are alive so that they can be stopped when the server stops instead of letting them die out.